This document mostly covers local scries. Remote scries have recently been introduced, and are documented in a separate guide.

 There are two places where scry endpoints are defined:

-Each of Arvo's eight vanes (kernel modules) include a
+Each of Arvo's nine vanes (kernel modules) include a

 +scry arm which defines that vane's scry endpoints.
 The number of endpoints and extent of data available varies between vanes.
 For example, Clay has a very extensive set of scry endpoints which provide read access to all files in all desks across all revisions, as well as the ability to build files, perform